lightforever/mlcomp/docs/grid_search.rst

             - num_workers: 3
               lr: 0.1

-In a grid you need to specify parameter sets.
+The user needs to specify parameter sets in a grid field.

-MLComp will use all possible combinations of them and transfer each combination to an executor in a special parameter: `additional_info`.
+MLComp considers all possible combinations of them and transfers each combination to an executor within a special parameter: `additional_info`.

 Each parameter set can be specified with 4 different ways:

 1. key: list

-    an example: batch_size: [20, 40, 80]
+    for example, batch_size: [20, 40, 80]

 2. list of dicts

-    and example:
+    for example,
     ::

         - - num_workers: 2